steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Animating-Switches-Using-SVGs.md

 ---

 By using SVGs as resources for the different states of a [Switch](../../HALion-Macro-Page/pages/Switch.md) control, you can facilitate state-specific animations to enhance the visibility of each state.
-The state-specific animations are defined in the SVG resource properties by using Lua expressions.
+The state-specific animations are defined by using Lua expressions in the resource properties of the SVG that is assigned to each state.
 The SVG resources to be animated require an [animation object](#adding-an-animation-object) that defines the duration and number of cycles for the animation.
 This integration enables the manipulation of SVG objects without necessitating the utilization of UI scripts.

-See [Animating SVGs with Additional Parameters](./Animating-SVGs-with-Additional-Parameters.md) for details on using UI scripts for animations.
+>&#10069; See [Animating SVGs with Additional Parameters](./Animating-SVGs-with-Additional-Parameters.md) for details on using UI scripts for animations.

 ## Adding an Animation Object